netgen-layouts/content-browser-docs/reference/symfony_services.rst

 ``netgen_content_browser.registry.backend``
 -------------------------------------------

 This service is a registry which holds all available backends.
-It is an implementation of ``Netgen\ContentBrowser\Registry\BackendRegistryInterface`` and you can use it to manually load Content Browser items by their ID.
+It is a class with ``Netgen\ContentBrowser\Registry\BackendRegistry`` type and you can use it to manually load Content Browser items by their ID.

 .. code-block:: php